macewansce/pcom-0160-capstone-wiki/Application-Overview/Application-Maintenance.md

    ![delete-priority-remove](/.attachments/priority-user-can-click-remove-to-delete-an-existing-priority.png)

-   Figure 4 - A user can click remove to delete an existing priority
+   *Figure 8 - A user can click remove to delete an existing priority*

 Selecting the Remove button will allow a user (with confirmation!) to delete an existing priority.